nsbno/terraform-provider-vy/docs/data-sources/s3_artifact.md

 ### Read-Only

 - `git_sha` (String) The Git SHA of the commit that was used to build the artifact.
+Used as S3 filename.
 - `id` (String) The ID of this resource.
-- `path` (String) The path in S3 where your artifact is stored.
+- `path` (String) The S3 key for the artifact.
-- `store` (String) The base location of where the artifact is stored.
-S3.
+- `store` (String) The S3 Bucket name where the artifact is stored.
 - `uri` (String) The URI of the S3 artifact.
 - `version` (String) The version of the S3 artifact, which is the object version ID.